 - c.
-The Assistant Vice Chancellor for Student Development and designees are responsible for ensuring the implementation of supportive measures and coordinating the university's response with the appropriate offices on campus.
+The Civil Rights and Title IX Coordinator and designees are responsible for ensuring the implementation of supportive measures and coordinating the university's response with the appropriate offices on campus.
 The university will maintain the privacy of any supportive measures provided under this Policy to the extent practicable and will promptly address any violation of the protective measures. - D. Emergency Removal and Suspension of Employee Respondents - 1.
 Emergency Removal